kalidasya/sonar-erlang/README.md

 sonar-erlang
 ============

-Repository for the new SSLR based Erlang plugin
+This repository is outdated the new place of the plugin is at: https://github.com/SonarCommunity/sonar-erlang